ImOnPsycedelics/Proxy-Scanner/README.md

 There isnt a point to getting the the source code unless your palnning on editing the code

 If you have any issues tell me

+This is for educational purposes I do not condone anything malicious that my app is used for.

+Have fun exploring the web safely.